 - Accounts: Each user can have an account, which shows how much ether the user has

 - Smart contract code: Ethereum stores smart contracts, which describe the rules that need to be met for money to be unlocked and transferred

 - Smart contract state: The state of the smart contracts

-Another thing Ethereum and Bitcoin have in common is their approach to transaction validation.
-Ethereum, for the time being, still uses the same consensus protocol as Bitcoin for validating data and adding it to the blockchain – known as proof-of-work (PoW).
+Ethereum and Bitcoin used to use the same consensus protocol for validating data and adding it to the blockchain – known as proof-of-work (PoW).
 This involves mining nodes competing against one another using energy-intensive machines to win the right to add the next block to the blockchain.
 This happens roughly once every 10 minutes.

 Instead of requiring mining nodes to run expensive equipment to discover new blocks, the new PoS system requires users to deposit and lock away 32 ether – the native cryptocurrency of Ethereum (see below) – to become network validators.

 There are three main benefits to the transition:

 - Ethereum’s new PoS blockchain supports the implementation of new “shard chains.”
 These will be 64 smaller blockchains that will each handle their own batches of data, allowing for Ethereum to process significantly more transactions per second.